-1. At each sea ice grid cell, the concentration between the NASA Team and the Bootstrap output are compared, and whichever value is greater is selected as the CDR value.
-Both algorithms tend to underestimate concentration, as is discussed more in Section 5.5, but the source and the effect on the underestimation differs between algorithms.
-The NASA Team algorithm, because it uses a ratio of brightness temperatures, tends to cancel out any physical temperature effects.
-The Bootstrap algorithm uses relationships between two brightness temperatures that are dependent on physical temperature.
+2. Second, at each sea ice grid cell, the concentration between the NASA Team and the Bootstrap output are compared, and whichever value is greater is selected as the CDR value.
+This is because both algorithms tend to underestimate concentration, and the one that gives the higher concentration value is assumed to be more correct.
+In most cases, it is the Bootstrap algorithm.
+The Bootstrap algorithm tends to give higher concentrations because its tiepoints adjust to meet each day's conditions.
+However, the Bootstrap algorithm uses relationships between two brightness temperatures that are dependent on physical temperature.
 Thus, physical temperature changes can affect Bootstrap estimates.
-This occurs primarily in regimes with very low temperatures: winter in the high Arctic and near the Antarctic coast (Comiso et al., 1997).
-During winter conditions with more moderate temperatures, NASA Team concentrations also tend to have a lower bias (Kwok, 2002; Meier, 2005).
-During melt conditions, both algorithms tend to underestimate concentration; but the effect is more pronounced in the NASA Team algorithm.
-Similarly, the NASA Team estimates are biased lower than the Bootstrap estimates when melt conditions are present (Comiso et al., 1997; Meier, 2005; Andersen et. al, 2007).
+This occurs primarily in regimes with very low temperatures: winter in the high Arctic and near the Antarctic coast (Comiso et al., 1997), where low temperatures can result in concentration values that are biased lower than NASA Team results.

+The NASA Team algorithm, because it uses a ratio of brightness temperatures, tends to cancel out any physical temperature effects, and concentration values are not affected by low temperature regimes.
+Generally speaking, NASA Team concentrations tend to have a larger low bias than those from Bootstrap (Kwok, 2002; Meier, 2005).
+During melt conditions, both algorithms tend to underestimate concentration; but the effect is more pronounced in the NASA Team algorithm (Comiso et al., 1997; Meier, 2005; Andersen et. al, 2007).

-While these characteristics of the algorithm are true in an overall general sense, ice conditions and algorithm performance can vary from grid cell to grid cell; and in some cases, this approach will result in an overestimation of concentration (Meier, 2005).
+While these characteristics of the contributing algorithms are realistic in a general sense, ice conditions and algorithm performance can vary from grid cell to grid cell; and in some cases, this approach will result in an overestimation of concentration (Meier, 2005).
 However, using the higher concentration between the two algorithms will tend to reduce the overall underestimation of the CDR estimate.
+These details are discussed Section 4.2.3.